MARC: Multi-Label Adaptive Retrieval Contrastive Loss for Remote Sensing Images: MARC

 Here, $w_{ip}$ and $T_{ip}$ are the PLR and DTS terms, respectively, determining the adaptive strength and weighting of each positive relationship.
-Fig.~\ref{fig:MACL} visualizes how these pair-specific terms produce non-uniform contributions across label-dependent positive sets.
+Fig.~\ref{fig:MARC} visualizes how these pair-specific terms produce non-uniform contributions across label-dependent positive sets.

-MACL discovers and exploits the inherent heterogeneity of multi-label relationships.
+MARC discovers and exploits the inherent heterogeneity of multi-label relationships.
 Contrastive learning from a rigid, uniform process into a flexible, adaptive optimization that respects the complexity of real-world multi-label data.
-From a geometric perspective MACL creates a dynamic embedding space where the interaction structure of attraction and repulsion is continuously modulated based on relationship properties.
+From a geometric perspective MARC creates a dynamic embedding space where the interaction structure of attraction and repulsion is continuously modulated based on relationship properties.
 The embedding space exhibits adaptive spatial structure where important relationships create stronger gradients and semantically rich pairs form tighter clusters.

-\paragraph*{\textbf{Gradient Analysis of MACL:}} The behavior of MACL in the embedding space can be examined by analyzing the gradient of the loss with respect to the anchor embedding $\mathbf{z}_q^{(i)}$.
-The MACL objective is given by
+\paragraph*{\textbf{Gradient Analysis of MARC:}} The behavior of MARC in the embedding space can be examined by analyzing the gradient of the loss with respect to the anchor embedding $\mathbf{z}_q^{(i)}$.
+The MARC objective is given by

 where

 Substituting this relation yields the gradient expression:

 The adaptive attraction term for label $y_j^{(i)}$ is defined as: